otoobk/portfolio/titanicProblem/README.md

 I chose to use three different classifiers which all produced varying accuracies.\
 The Naives Bayes Classifier produced the lowest accuracy, coming in around 77%.\
 The next best classifier was a K-Nearest Neighbors Classifier, which had an accuracy of around 85%.\
-Lastly, the random Forest Classifier produced outstanding results, tallying an accuracy of 98% on the testing set.\
+Lastly, the Random Forest Classifier produced outstanding results, tallying an accuracy of 98% on the testing set.\
 As well, in utilizing the Random Forest Classifier, I was able to gain insight on which particular data points had the largest impact on survival rate.
-The results expressed that age, sex, and the cost of the ticket for the passenger all played a large role in the likelihood of survival for that passenger.\
+The results expressed that age, sex, and the cost of the ticket for the passenger all played a large role in the likelihood of survival for that passenger.

 ### Technologies
 A list of technologies used within the project: